mwakok/software_carpentries/README.md

             IdentityFile ~/.ssh/id_rsa_open
         ```

-        As password-less ssh-keys are a security risk, make sure to change the IdentityFile to your regular ssh-key.
+        As passwordless ssh-keys are a security risk, make sure to change the IdentityFile to your regular ssh-key and delete the key after teaching.

 3. Either create a new repository (local and online) or create a new branch in the repository you want to upload the changes to.
 In my case, I use a `notes` branch in the repository that contains the [learner materials](https://github.com/mwakok/software_carpentry_learner).
 Note that `gitautopush` requires that the repository has at least a single previous push.

-4. In the same terminal you set up the ssh-agent, run `gitautopush` in the local (git) folder you will use for teaching by executing
+4. In the same terminal you set up the ssh-agent, run `gitautopush` in the local (git) folder you will use for teaching, by executing

     ```
     gitautopush .
     ```
     Minimize the terminal to run it in the background.
 For more details, visit the [gitautopush documentation](https://github.com/choldgraf/gitautopush).

 ### Sharing terminal history with gitautopush
-If your lesson requires you to upload your executed terminal commands with gitautopush, we will need to adjust the settings for [displaying the terminal history](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).
+If your lesson requires you to upload your executed terminal commands with `gitautopush`, we will need to adjust the settings for [displaying the terminal history](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).
 Credits go to [Giordano Lipari (@wmotion)](https://github.com/wmotion) for this solution.

 1. Follow steps 1-2 in the [gitautopush setup](#set-up-gitautopush).
 2. Create a new git repository separate from your working directory and create the file `command_history.txt`.
 We will pipe your command history to this file.
 3. Commit and push your (empty) file to a GitHub repository.
-4. Next, we will set up your two terminals to [display the command history](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).
-In a **new(!)** terminal, set up your terminal to store the each command in the history by executing
+4. Next, we will set up two new terminals to [display the command history](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).
+In a **new(!)** terminal, set up your terminal to store each command in the history by executing

     ```{bash}
     export PROMPT_COMMAND="history -a;$PROMPT_COMMAND"